Kaizen-agent/kaizen-agent/kaizen/cli/commands/examples/README.md

 2. **File Not Found**: Check that the file path is correct relative to the config file
 3. **Import Errors**: Verify that the file contains valid Python code
 4. **Version Conflicts**: Use specific version requirements to avoid conflicts
+5. **Namespace Issues**: Check that imported modules are available in your test code

 ### Debugging